Liiesl/ManhwaOCR-docs/src/pages/user-manual/image-manipulation.md

 ---
 layout: ../../layouts/BaseLayout.astro
 title: Image Manipulation
-description: Learn how to stitch multiple image pages together or split single pages in the Manhwa OCR Tool.
+description: Learn how to stitch multiple image pages together or split single pages in the Easy Scanlate.
 order: 6
 ---

 # Image Manipulation: Stitching & Splitting

-The Manhwa OCR Tool provides powerful image manipulation features to help you organize your pages for optimal OCR and editing.
+The Easy Scanlate provides powerful image manipulation features to help you organize your pages for optimal OCR and editing.
 These tools are accessed via the `Action Menu` (three bars icon) in the [Image View overlay](/user-manual/index/#left-panel-image-view).

 ## Stitching Images